respeaker/Alexa/README.md

 ### On ReSpeaker

-As about 13.4M storage is needed, a SD card is required.
+The respeaker python library requires 1.2M storage.
+If the on-board flash doesn't have enough space, we can use virtualenv to install python packages on a SD card.
 If you get it work on Ubuntu, you can use the previous `creds.py` and skip step 3 and step 5.

 1. [Register for an Amazon Developer Account](https://github.com/alexa/alexa-avs-raspberry-pi#61---register-your-product-and-create-a-security-profile).
 Make sure Web Settings look like the picture:

     ![](doc/alexa_web_settings.png)

-2. Run `cd /Media/SD-P1 && git clone --recursive https://github.com/respeaker/Alexa.git && cd Alexa`
+2. Run `cd /Media/SD-P1 && git clone https://github.com/respeaker/Alexa.git && cd Alexa`
 3. Rename `example_creds.py` to `creds.py` and fill `ProductID`, `Security_Profile_Description`, `Security_Profile_ID`, `Client_ID` and `Client_Secret` with your Alexa device information.
 4. Run `sudo pip install cherrypy requests respeaker` to get required python packages.
 5. Run `python auth_web.py`, connect to ReSpeaker's AP and open http://192.168.100.1:3000